 It is your responsibility as students to maintain and keep in good condition textbooks, tools, uniforms and equipment assigned to you for use in meeting the curriculum requirements of your program.
-You are responsible for the replacement of lost or damaged items assigned to you.
+You are responsible for the replacement or the cost of the replacement of lost or damaged items assigned to you.